Mikaela-G/Reddit_Toxicounter/README.md

    * Our dataset boasted more than 20 million comments, so a high functioning model was a necessity.

 ## LSTM (Long Short Term Memory)
+Lastly, we implemented an LSTM for the following reasons:
+* We have a huge amount of data, which is required for neural networks.
+* In regards to text classification, Recurrent Neural Networks typically outperform other models.
+* LSTMs perform better than standard RNNs because they can access a larger frame of context.

 ## Results